I’m no David Letterman, but am sharing a Top 10 list that’s even better than any Late Show countdown!

 Most of us spend our days spinning in a left brain, thinking, analytical state – a doing mode.
 Remember that we are human “beings” not human “doings.”
 The mental space you want to get into when you compete is the more creative, right brain, in the moment, “being” mode.
 You want to learn to quiet your mind and develop the ability to only focus on that which pertains to your run and nothing else.

 For most of us, getting into this quiet mental state is totally foreign and initially difficult to do.
 We can all better develop our ability to do so through practice.
 Just like building muscles at the gym, we can also build our mental muscles.
-Develop a daily practice of meditating for at least 10 minutes each morning.
-The mental state that meditation creates is the same mental state that is desireable in competition – a quiet, clear mind.
+Develop a daily practice of meditating or praying for at least 10 minutes each morning.
+We want to have the same quiet, clear mental state in competition.
 Save visualizing for before the barrel race and if you feel nervous before you run, focus on your breathing.
 Remind yourself of how grateful you are for the opportunity to compete, and embody the feelings you will experiences after you have an amazing run.

 Number 1 – Barrel Racing is Journey, Not a Destination – Enjoy it ALL!